 The filing deadline is April 15 each year, with an automatic extension to October 15.

-Up to the greater of $100,000 or 50% of the account balance per violation, per year
+Up to the greater of $100,000 or 50% of the account balance per violation, per year.
+Multiple years can result in penalties exceeding total value.
+Criminal prosecution is possible.

 Example: A taxpayer with two foreign accounts averaging $500,000 combined who willfully failed to file for five years could theoretically face penalties of $1.25 million or more — on top of any unpaid taxes and interest.